MEO265/loggit2/README.md

 `loggit` takes a modern approach to logging in R:

-- Opting to use the JSON format, which is parsable by most modern software
+- Opting to use the JSON format
-- Designed with highly flexible log streams in mind
+- Highly flexible log streams
-- Ability to log data, then analyze that log data on the same host.
+- Enables log data analysis on the same host
 - *Zero* external dependencies

 Additionally, the boilerplate to get going with `loggit` is minimal at